 The Legislature finds that attracting, retaining, and providing favorable conditions for the growth of certain high-impact business facilities, privately developed critical rural infrastructure, or key facilities in economically distressed urban or rural communities which provide widespread economic benefits to the public through high-quality employment opportunities.

 Pursuant to §288.1088 F.S., DEO has up to seven business days after evaluating a project to recommend to the Governor approval or disapproval of a project for receipt of funds from the Quick Action Closing Fund.
-For Fiscal Year 2012-2013, there were 24 QACF applications approved in FY 2012-2013, an average of 6.7 days from the date of receiving the completed application, to approve and submit recommendations to the Governor.
+For Fiscal Year 2013-2014, there were 22 QACF applications approved in FY 2012-2013, an average of 6.68 days from the date of receiving the completed application and supporting documentations, to approve and submit recommendations to the Governor.

 Office of Economic and Demographic Research’s Return on Investment Model